joereynolds/what-to-code/README.md

 - A desktop app that profiles code. i.e. runs a function 100 times and outputs a csv/txt file of the results.

-- Porn keyboard Get samples of women's moans from the low E to the 12th fret on the high e.
+- Porn keyboard Get samples of women's (or mens) moans from the low E to the 12th fret on the high e.
 Map these to a MIDI keyboard in kontakt.
 Try and get multiple samples per note to allow for variety.